salmah52/chicagotaxitrips/README.md

 ## STEP 3- Transformation Layer and Analytics Modeling (dbt Implementation)

-This is an overview of the dbt (data build tool) project for the Chicago Taxi Trips dataset.
+This is the overview of the dbt (data build tool) project for the Chicago Taxi Trips dataset.
 The project follows a dimensional modeling approach to transform raw data into a structured analytics-ready format.
 The primary objectives include creating dimension and fact tables, generating diverse metrics, and implementing tests for data accuracy and reliability.

 ## Data Modelling